Skip to main content

 Biography

-He started his working career in 1989 as a political education officer with the Agency for Mass Mobilization for Social and Economic Reliance Nigeria.
-In 1989, he joined Westex Nigeria Limited as an assistant general manager.
-In 1994, he was appointed as an assistant consular officer (immigration), and later chief protocol officer, Embassy of Nigeria, Washington, D.C., US.
+His professional career began in 1989 as a political education officer with the Agency for Mass Mobilization for Social and Economic Reliance Nigeria, later transitioning into roles at Westex Nigeria Limited and diplomatic service as an assistant consular officer and chief protocol officer at the Embassy of Nigeria, Washington, D.C.

-Lawal received the FirstBank CEO Merit Award for Outstanding Performance as the 'Best Business Development Manager' in 2006 and 'The Most Enterprising Staff' in 2009.
-In 2024, he received the Distinguished Award for Project Innovation at the Nigeria Excellence in Public Service (NEAPS) awards.
+His professional accolades include the FirstBank CEO Merit Award for Outstanding Performance (2006) and the Distinguished Award for Project Innovation at the Nigeria Excellence in Public Service (NEAPS) awards (2024).

 Policy Positions